Did you know that bird baths have multiple uses?

 So whether you just want to attract new birds to your yard, or if you have another use for a bird bath, then you’ll want to keep on reading.

 Because I’m bringing you a variety of DIY bird baths.
 They will add some character to your property without putting a dent in your wallet.

 Here are the DIY bird bath ideas:

-1. The Vase and Plate Bird Bath
+1. Candle Plate Bird Bath

 2. The Barnyard Terra Cotta Bird Bath